cockroachdb/docs/src/current/cockroachcloud/quickstart-trial-cluster.md

 docs_area: get_started
 ---

-This page shows you how to deploy a CockroachDB cluster on {{ site.data.products.dedicated }} (free for a 30-day trial for your first cluster), connect to it using a sample workload, and run your first query.
+This page shows you how to deploy a CockroachDB cluster on CockroachDB {{ site.data.products.dedicated }} (free for a 30-day trial for your first cluster), connect to it using a sample workload, and run your first query.

 To run CockroachDB on your local machine instead, see [Start a Local Cluster](quickstart.html?filters=local).